aaronbloomfield/ccc/hws/btcparser/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Sat, 9/17: clarified the output requirements in the Output section (so requirements changes, only clarifications)
-- Sat, 9/17: clarified the Python example in the Merkle tree section (no content changes, but a bit better of an explanation)
-- Thu, 9/15: added the last bullet point guarantee in the Validation section

 ### Languages

 In theory, this can be implemented in any language.
 In practice, though, it needs to be a language that the auto-graders can compile and run, and that the skeleton code is written for.
 Four languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.10.x).
 If you want to use a different language, let's have a chat about it, as it will take some time to ensure that the grading system can handle it.
 You will have to let us know at least two days before the submission deadline so that we can configure it in time.

 This assignment specifically is intended for you to use packages that handle the JSON processing for your programming language.
 In particular, you may NOT use any cryptocurrency specific libraries (such as the Bitcoin libraries).
-However, you are welcome to -- and probably should -- use any JSON libraries.
+However, you are welcome to -- and should -- use the JSON libraries.

 **Python:** To output JSON in Python, you create a dictionary (with nested dictionaries and lists, as necessary), and then use the `json` library (included with Python) to output the JSON; see [here](https://www.w3schools.com/python/python_json.asp) for a tutorial.